Clifton Springs, Victoria: Town overview

 Clifton Springs, often grouped with its neighbouring town, Drysdale, overlooks Corio Bay, the You Yangs and Geelong.
 This combined urban area had an estimated population of 13,494 at June 2016.
 The area has undergone significant changes over the past decade, with new housing developments on the north side of the town.

 In the early 1960s, real estate developers Willmore and Randell acquired 1300 acre in Clifton Springs, with a 2 mi frontage to Corio Bay.
 The developers engaged Victor Gruen and Associates, noted US planners of shopping centres and resorts, to design a country club estate with 5000 house lots, which they dubbed "Clifton Springs and Country Club Estate".
 A striking entrance structure to the estate was erected in Bayshore Avenue, which included a fountain, which eventually passed to the control of the Greater Geelong Council.
 The fountain degraded over time and, in late 2006, it was emptied until further notice, due to water restrictions.

 In 2013, a Clifton Springs fountain working group reported that locals wanted something done about the fountain's gradual deterioration.
 They felt it has been neglected for too long and were concerned that it was becoming an eyesore.
 A public meeting on 12 March expressed general support for renovating the structure, using an enclosed, non-evaporative system, which would use much less water.
 The renovation would include symbols of the area’s past and possible futures, linking the fountain with some of the public art at The Dell, and evoking the time when mineral water was exported from Clifton Springs.

 Local councillor Lindsay Ellis told the working group that a report on the fountain's condition, with an estimate of the cost of refurbishing it, was due from council officers on 23 April, and that he Greater Geelong Council would consider the fountain's future as part of the process of formulating the council's 2013/14 budget.

 The Clifton Springs Golf Club is entered from Clearwater Drive.

 Clifton Springs Primary School, situated in Jetty Road, was established in 1989.
 It had an enrolment of approximately 280 students in 2015, which had grown to about 450 students in 2024.

 The Inbetweeners reference

 The town gained a modest cult following among fans of the late 2000s British coming-of-age television teen sitcom The Inbetweeners.
 In the first episode of the first series, Jay Cartwright (played by James Buckley) attempts to buy drinks at a pub while underage, using a fake Victorian driver's licence belonging to Bret Clement, which lists an address on Whitcombes Road in Clifton Springs.
-His incredibly poor, yet likely recognisable, Australian accent adds to the humour of the scene, but ultimately, he fails in his attempt.
+His incredibly poor, yet likely recognisable, Australian accent adds to the humour of the scene, and ultimately he succeeds in buying himself a pint.